• Skip to main content

 My birthday was near the end of our last trip.
 We spied a chocolate peanut butter piece of gooey goodness at the bakery.
 It seemed so right.

-After savoring a small square, we threw the leftovers straight in the garbage.
+After savoring a small portion, we threw the leftovers straight into the garbage.

 Did we waste money?